 This will affect the ssh, scp, sftp services.

-4) Using PAM: You can use PAM module file to deny the root access to any user or service.
-The /lib/security/pam_listfile.so module can be use as reference to deny list of service or users to access login.To limit root access to a system service, edit the file for the target service in the /etc/pam.d/ directory and make sure the pam_listfile.so module is required for authentication.
+module can be use as reference to deny list of service or users to access login.To limit root access to a system service, edit the file for the target service in the /etc/pam.d/ directory and make sure the pam_listfile.so module is required for authentication.
+Below is the example how the module is used for vsftpd FTP server in the /etc/pam.d/vsftpd PAM configuration file.

 auth required /lib/security/pam_listfile.so item=user sense=deny file=/etc/vsftpd.ftpusers onerr=succeed